-- Providers have been trained to create alerts in the EHR to ensure a particular patient will return to that provider for follow-up care when possible. - Initial H&P and Provider Chronic Care Follow-Up forms are active in the EHR.
-Both encounter types include several forms for data collection, such as Periodic Health Assessment and Patient Education details. - o The Asthma form in the EHR was updated to capture additional information during chronic care follow-up visits. - The Practitioner Assessment & Plan form in the EHR has been updated to include Chronic Care follow up reasons and automatically generated future appointment orders as well as a link to the necessary documentation should the patient require to be sent for an emergency room visit. - VI.D.3.
-PARTIAL COMPLIANCE - ACH contracts with Spectrum to provide onsite dialysis treatment, who is required to maintain and follow regulations and policies surrounding appropriate precautions to minimize the risk of transmission of blood-borne pathogens while providing dialysis. - ACH Infection Control has recently worked with the California Department of Public Health to update the Infection Control Policies to be consistent with standards. - A part-time primary care provider is also a nephrologist and is available for nephrology consults.
-In the current monitoring period, the nephrologist started onsite nephrology clinics to complement the telenephrology services provided by UCD for dialysis patients. - Staff are pulling data reports on chronic conditions and labs which will help with chronic disease management.
+- The Practitioner Assessment & Plan form in the EHR has been updated to include Chronic Care follow up reasons and automatically generated future appointment orders as well as a link to the necessary documentation should the patient require to be sent for an emergency room visit. - o SSO Status: N/A - VI.D.3. - o ACH Status: PARTIAL COMPLIANCE - ACH contracts with Spectrum to provide onsite dialysis treatment, who is required to maintain and follow regulations and policies surrounding appropriate precautions to minimize the risk of transmission of bloodborne pathogens while providing dialysis. - ACH Infection Control has recently worked with the California Department of Public Health to update the Infection Control Policies to be consistent with standards. - Staff are pulling data reports on chronic conditions and labs which will help with chronic disease management.
 See table below: